17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 VISIT: New Towne Neck State Park

-Maryland’s newest State Park, New Towne Neck was the site of the second Jesuit Mission.
+Maryland’s newish State Park, New Towne Neck was the site of the second Jesuit Mission.
 It encompasses the still-operating St. Francis Xavier’s Church – the second Church on the site (first built in 1662, this one in 1731).
 Kayak, ride horses, and hike on hundreds of acres, most of it leased farmland.

 Piney Point Lighthouse, MD